polterguy/polterguy.github.io/endpoints/index.md

 * __[max]__ - Maximum length of gibberish returned

 This endpoints is intended for you to consume from your own code.

+## Copyright and maintenance

+The projects is copyright Thomas Hansen 2023 - 2024, and professionally maintained by [AINIRO.IO](https://ainiro.io).